jonnonz1/nz-statute-book/acts/public/2013/child-support-amendment-act-2013.md

     (a) the person's actual taxable income earned in the election period (which is the actual taxable income earned in the full year less the year-to-date income specified in a notice of election), annualised in accordance with the formula in subsection (3) (which gives the annualised actual taxable income in the election period), and adjusted in accordance with section 41(1)﻿(b):
     (b) the person's original adjusted taxable income:
     (c) the value of any adjustments made under section 41(1)﻿(b), but only in the case where the actual taxable income earned by the person during the year is equal to or less than the year-to-date income specified in the notice of election.
-  (3) The formula for annualising a person's actual taxable income in an election period is— a× 365bwhere—ais the actual taxable income earned during the election periodbis the number of days in the election period.
+  (3) The formula for annualising a person's actual taxable income in an election period is—(a ÷ b) × 365where—ais the actual taxable income earned during the election periodbis the number of days in the election period.
   (4) After comparing the result of the assessment done under subsection (1) with the results obtained under section 41, the Commissioner must take whatever steps are necessary to ensure that the correct amount of child support is assessed for the child support year.
   (5) A reconciliation under this section is subject to any income amount order that applies during all or any part of an election period.
   (1) This section applies if the Commissioner cannot determine the person's actual taxable income during a child support year because the person, having been required to provide a return of income in respect of the tax year that corresponds to the child support year, has failed to provide it within 28 days of the requirement to provide it.